code0era/Drona.ai/README.md

 ## © License

-This project is licensed under the [Your License Type] License.
+This project is licensed under the MIT License.

+Author :
+Code0era